yanivnizan/knowledge-base/src/documents/ios/profile/Profile_Events.html.md

 // your handler:
 - (void)logoutStarted:(NSNotification*)notification {
-  // notification contains the following:
+  // notification's userInfo contains the following keys:
-  // DICT_ELEMENT_PROVIDER = the provider on which the login has started
+  // DICT_ELEMENT_PROVIDER = The provider (NSNumber*) on which the login has started

   // ... your game specific implementation here ...
 }